IBE160/SG-612/docs/test-design-system.md

 ### Controllability
 - **State Control**: **PASS**.
 The architecture's use of a simple SQLite database and a clear REST API for data manipulation allows for excellent state control.
 Test data can be seeded via API calls (e.g., `POST /api/tasks`) before tests run, ensuring predictable states.
 - **Dependency Mocking**: **PASS**.
 The primary external dependency (Google Gemini API) is well-isolated in `ai_service.py`.
 This allows it to be easily mocked or stubbed, enabling tests to run without incurring API costs or dealing with network instability.
-- **Error Injection**: **CONCERNS**.
-The architecture does not specify a mechanism for injecting errors or simulating failures (e.g., failed API calls, database connection issues).
-This makes it difficult to test the system's resilience and fallback logic (like the keyword-based fallback for AI suggestions) under adverse conditions.
+- **Error Injection**: **PARTIAL**.
+The architecture now explicitly defines the triggers for the AI service's fallback mechanism (e.g., API errors, timeouts, malformed data).
+This improves testability by clarifying what conditions need to be mocked.
+However, it still lacks a dedicated mechanism for forcing these failures, meaning tests must rely entirely on mocking the `ai_service.py` module's downstream dependencies.

 ### Observability
 - **State Inspection**: **PASS**.
 The REST API provides clear endpoints (`GET /api/tasks`, `GET /api/tasks/<id>`) for inspecting system state, which is sufficient for validation in tests.
 - **Result Determinism**: **PASS**.
 The architecture encourages practices that support determinism, such as API-based data seeding.
 The risk of front-end race conditions is standard and can be mitigated with network-first interception patterns during test implementation.
-- **NFR Validation**: **CONCERNS**.
-The PRD specifies performance NFRs (e.g., "load within 1-2 seconds").
-However, the architecture only includes basic logging and lacks dedicated observability tools (e.g., metrics endpoints, integration with Prometheus/Grafana) to measure and validate these requirements under load.
+- **NFR Validation**: **PARTIAL**.
+The architecture was updated to include a structured JSON logging format.
+This provides a consistent data source for observing behavior but is not a substitute for dedicated metrics tooling for performance validation.
+Validating performance NFRs under load remains challenging without proper instrumentation.

 ### Reliability
 - **Test Isolation**: **PASS**.
 The file-based SQLite database makes it trivial to provide a clean, isolated database for each test run, preventing state pollution and enabling parallel execution.